How to Make a Simple Roast Chicken

 - Using a pastry brush, brush the exterior of the chicken with the melted butter, if using.

-- Sprinkle with the remaining salt and pepper, along with the pepper flakes and dried herbs, if using.
+- Sprinkle the chicken with the remaining salt and pepper, pepper flakes, and dried herbs, if using.

-- Place the roasting pan with the chicken into the oven and roast the chicken for 20-25 minutes per pound until the temperature of the thigh reaches and internal temperature of 185 °F. You can test this by using a cooking thermometer.
+- Place the roasting pan with the chicken into the oven and roast the chicken for 20-25 minutes per pound until the thigh reaches an internal temperature of 185°F. You can test this by using a cooking thermometer.

-- Once the internal temperature of the thigh reaches 185 °F, remove the roasting pan with the chicken from the oven.
+- Once the internal temperature of the thigh reaches 185°F, remove the roasting pan with the chicken from the oven.
 Allow the chicken to rest in the roasting pan for 10 minutes.
 After 10 minutes, transfer the roasted chicken to a serving platter.
-Carve and serve.
+Carve, serve, and enjoy!

 Shop for items used in this blog post or video

 Learn where I buy my Beef Bones, Wild-Caught Fish, Sprouted Grains, and more…and learn about Special Discounts for Mary’s Nest visitors, including from US Wellness Meats, Vital Choice, Masontops, and Breadsmart.

 Favorite Kitchen Supplies

 - Stackable 10-Piece Bowl Set